Options

 Command option

+The option value will be either the result of the callback, if one is specified, or the parsed values themselves.
 Values of ancestor commands (i.e. non-immediate parents) cannot be accessed from within the callback.
 For this purpose, you will need to wait until the parsing procedure returns.

-When word completion is in effect, the parsing callback will not be called, since completion will have occurred before it has a chance to execute.
+When word completion is in effect, the callback will not be called, since completion will have occurred before it has a chance to execute.

 Nested options